dwcowan/RegClassifier/docs/README_NAMING.md

 all naming rules.
 All approved classes, class properties, class methods, functions, variables, constants, files/modules, tests, and other identifiers are tracked in the
 `identifier_registry.md`.

-New or modified class properties and class methods must be recorded in [`docs/identifier_registry.md`](identifier_registry.md) alongside the corresponding class names.
+- New or modified class properties and class methods must be recorded in [`docs/identifier_registry.md`](identifier_registry.md) alongside the corresponding class names.
+- New or modified class interfaces must be added to [`docs/identifier_registry.md`](identifier_registry.md) as well.

 ## Function and Script Names